RheaMimiCarillo/reading-notes/401/class-29.md

 `useReducer` might hook in cases where there is complex logic that requires multiple-sub values, or where one state relies on a previous one. `useReducer` allows us to optimize performance, because we can pass DOWN logic instead of being forced to do callbacks.

+**Quote:**

+> Main use cases are:
+>
+> Writing more complex state update logic than just "overwrite the entire previous value"
+>
+> Being able to more easily update multiple related fields in a single state update
+>
+> Writing state update logic that can be tested outside the component, because a reducer is just a function

 **3. What are two ways to set the initial state?**

 1. pass initial state as the second argument